amirivojdan/ChickenSim/README.md

 # ChickenSim
-An agent-based model for feeding behaviour and mobility level analysis in poultry farms
+An agent-based model of feeding behavior in a poultry farm.

 ![Animated simulation](animated_simulation.gif)